DappDevs/presentations/content/how-to-dappdev.md

 and free us to engage in peer-to-peer commerce without reliance on (and enrichment of) trusted third parties.

-The impact is huge:
+The potential impact is huge:
-Web 3.0 will enable us to build a more equitable, global economy the concerns of the average global citizin share equal importance to that of the world's largest institutions.
+Web 3.0 will enable us to build a more equitable, global economy where the concerns of the average human share equal importance to that of the world's largest institutions.
 This will revolutionize global commerce as we know it!